benders5e/benders5e/earthbender.md

 You learn to use your control over the earth to throw your opponents off-balance.
 Instead of raising an earthwall when an enemy attempts to make an attack against you, you can use your reaction to move the earth beneath their feet in an attempt to cause them to miss.
 Your opponent must make a DC 15 Dexterity Saving Throw.
 On a success, they make their attack with disadvantage.
 On a failure, the attack misses.
 The opponent must be within your normal bending range.

 ### Earth Elevator
 At 10th level, you can move masses of earth beneath your feet to defy gravity.
 You can move an area of earth centered on you that is 10 feet in diameter and is holding 1 Medium creature (including yourself).
 At higher levels, you can carry more people, the equivalent of half your level minus 10 Medium creatures, rounded up (i.e. at 13th level, you lift yourself and one other Medium creature).

+This feature doesn't use any chi, but the distance moved counts against your regular movement.

 ### ???
 Beginning at 13th level, ...
 [Some improved ability or saving throws]